+Introduction

+When one reads about the condition of West Africa, news is very rarely good.
+Côte d’Ivoire is perennially in chaos, Liberia is considered by many to be the most impoverished country in the world, and the injustice of the diamond mines in Sierra Leone is infamous.
+It is astounding that, amongst this misery, there is one country that has the potential to break out of this cycle of despair and join the ranks of developing countries.
+That country is Ghana.

+When one reads about Ghana, there is some discussion of the 10.5% of citizens that live under the poverty line but one also reads about average GDP growth over the last ten years of more than 6%.
+Ghana certainly has many of the curses that have befallen West Africa.
+Nonetheless, it also has many blessings such as gold, oil, and cocoa.
+While the story of much of West Africa is one of misery, the story of Ghana is one of potential.

+In our paper we will first formulate a working definition of what precisely development means.
+This theory will then be compared to several existing schools of thought in order to defend and elaborate on our choice.
+After we have justified our theoretical position, we will use our theory to examine the development level of Ghana and, more importantly, the reason why Ghana is at that level.
+We will first examine the economy of Ghana, focusing primarily on capital flows and the two-gap.
+Next, we will move on to the state of agriculture in Ghana, followed by education.
+Once we have examined these aspects of the country, we will give an analysis of the Ghanaian state, more specifically the quality of government, provision of healthcare, and infrastructure.
+Our paper will end with a few tentative suggestions of proposals that might be able to help correct some of Ghana’s problems that we have illustrated.

-ôdirisdDefinition of Development
+Definition of Development

 We will develop a definition of what development means in order to measure Ghana’s progress.
 U Thant, the third Secretary General of the United Nations, summarizes development as economic growth plus social change.
 We have chosen to adopt this definition of development.
 Development is an interrelationship between economic and noneconomic elements of society.
 Economic growth is defined as the increase in GDP or other measures of aggregate income.
 Economic growth can be driven by improvements in domestic savings, trade balance, and international investment position, to name a few.
 Using the one, two, and three gaps, we will paint a picture of how Ghana can use economic measures to develop.
 Social change, the second component of our definition, refers to the alteration of the social order of a society.
 This can be completed by changing human development indicators.
 This paper has several key variables of human development including education, healthcare, and infrastructure.